BibliothecaDAO/master-scroll/docs/game/troops-squads.md

 ### The health of the squad
 Each troop has a different vitality statistic that determines how many health it has.
 If a troop is hurt in battle it does not rejuvenate and heal.
 Once vitality reaches 0 the troop is dead.

+> “An army marches on its belly. “ - Frederick the Great (or Napoleon)

 If you run out of food the vitality of the Troops are permanently effected by 50%, making them easier targets.
 You must keep your storehouse full!